 Transparency has a pretty broad spectrum and can mean different things to different people.
-Not necessarily the meaning of the word transparency, but more the level of transparency and when you are considered transparent and when not.
+Especially, the level of transparency and when you are transparent and when not.
 Of course, certain information is on a “need to know” basis within an organization, and not everybody needs to know everything, not even the CEO.
 However, we do believe that having pretty high transparency will help an organization move forward and give a solid basis for continuous improvement.

 We Do It Together